Patsy Cline: 1960–1961: New beginnings and car accident

-On June 14, 1961, Cline and her brother Sam Hensley, Jr. were involved in an automobile accident.
-Cline had brought her mother, sister and brother to see her new Nashville home the day before.
+On June 14, 1961, Cline and her brother Sam Hensley Jr. were involved in an automobile accident.
+Cline had brought her mother, sister, and brother to see her new Nashville home the day before.
 On the day of the accident, Cline and her brother went shopping to buy material for her mother to make clothing.
 Upon driving home, their car was struck head-on by another vehicle.
-The impact threw her directly into the car windshield, causing extensive facial injuries.
-Among her injuries, Cline suffered a broken wrist, dislocated hip and a large cut across her forehead, barely missing her eyes.
-Friend Dottie West heard about the accident via the radio and rushed to the scene, helping to remove pieces of broken glass from Cline's hair.
+The impact threw her directly into the car windshield, causing extensive facial, and other injuries.
+Among them, Cline suffered a broken wrist, dislocated hip, and a large cut across her forehead, barely missing her eyes.
+Friend Dottie West heard about the accident on the radio and rushed to the scene, helping to remove pieces of broken glass from Cline's hair.
 When first responders arrived, Cline insisted the driver in the other vehicle be treated first.
 Two of the three passengers riding in the car that struck Cline died after arriving at the hospital.
-When she was brought to the hospital, her injuries were life-threatening and she was not expected to live.
+When she was brought to the hospital, her injuries were life-threatening, and she was not expected to live.
 She underwent surgery and survived.
-According to her husband Charlie Dick, upon waking up she said to him, "Jesus was here, Charlie.
+According to her husband Charlie Dick, upon waking up, she said to him, "Jesus was here, Charlie.
 Don't worry.
 He took my hand and told me, 'No, not now.
 I have other things for you to do.'"
 She spent a month recovering in the hospital.